dxw/playbook/guides/running-a-roadmapping-workshop.md

 workshop.
 And you should aim to have a broad set of participants to represent the views of both the delivery team and the wider client organisation.

-From the client organisation aim to include people from service and product management, policy, operations, and technology, along with specific subject matter experts.
+From the client organisation, aim to include people from service and product management, policy, operations, and technology, along with specific subject matter experts.